Blast wave: Bombs

 where $C$ is a dimensionless constant that is a function of the ratio of the specific heat of air at constant pressure to the specific heat of air at constant volume.
 The value of C is also affected by radiative losses, but for air, values of C of 1.00-1.10 generally give reasonable results.
-In 1950, G. I. Taylor published two articles in which he revealed the yield E of the first atomic explosion, which had previously been classified and whose publication therefore a source of controversy.
+In 1950, Taylor published two articles in which he revealed the yield E of the first atomic explosion, which had previously been classified and whose publication was therefore a source of controversy.

-While nuclear explosions are among the clearest examples of the destructive power of blast waves, blast waves generated by exploding conventional bombs and other weapons made from high explosives have been used as weapons of war due to their effectiveness at creating polytraumatic injury.
-During World War II and the U.S.'s involvement in the Vietnam War, blast lung was a common and often deadly injury.
+While nuclear explosions are among the clearest examples of the destructive power of blast waves, blast waves generated by exploding conventional bombs and other weapons made from high explosives have been used as weapons of war because of their effectiveness at creating polytraumatic injury.
+During World War II and the Vietnam War, blast lung was a common and often deadly injury.
 Improvements in vehicular and personal protective equipment have helped to reduce the incidence of blast lung.
-However, as soldiers are better protected from penetrating injury and surviving previously lethal exposures, limb injuries, eye and ear injuries, and traumatic brain injuries have become more prevalent.
+However, as soldiers are better protected from penetrating injury and surviving previously lethal exposures, limb, eye, ear, and brain injuries have become more prevalent.

 Effects of blast loads on buildings

-Structural behaviour during an explosion depends entirely on the materials used in the construction of the building.
-Upon hitting the face of a building, the shock front from an explosion is instantly reflected.
+Structural behaviour during an explosion depends on the materials used in the construction of the building.
+Upon hitting the face of a building, the shock front from an explosion is reflected.
 This impact with the structure imparts momentum to exterior components of the building.
 The associated kinetic energy of the moving components must be absorbed or dissipated in order for them to survive.
 Generally, this is achieved by converting the kinetic energy of the moving component to strain energy in resisting elements.

-Typically the resisting elements, such as windows, building facades and support columns fail, causing partial damage through to progressive collapse of the building.
+Typically the resisting elements—such as windows, building facades and support columns—fail, causing partial damage through to progressive collapse of the building.